punchagan/punchagan.muse-amuse.in/content/blog/learning-to-use-org-drill.md

 The setup is quite straight forward, once you have org-mode along with the `contrib` packages.
 Just `(require 'org-drill)`, and you are all set!
 To add a new card, all you need to do is add a `:drill:` tag to the items you wish to "Org-drill".
-You can start a review session with simply `M-x org-drill`.
+You can start a review session with simply <kbd>M-x org-drill</kbd>.
 You will be shown flash cards, and you can rate how correct and comfortable you were, in answering the questions.
 Based on your responses, the cards are scheduled for review.
 Start another review session, whenever you need one!